by Rebecca Fairley Raney

 Freelance reporter and editorial data coach, February 2010 to present.

 Writing profiles of the game-changing scientists of our time for the American Association for the Advancement of Science.
 Wrote for Web sites of the Discovery Channel on topics ranging from the history of appliances to the future of toilets to real estate investing.
 Doing occasional legwork for the Los Angeles bureau of The New York Times.
 Trained reporters how to analyze data at boot camps for the National Education Writers Association and the California HealthCare Foundation Center for Health Reporting.

 Contributing editor and writer, adjunct university instructor -- July 2000 to December 2009.

 Contributor to The New York Times, with stories appearing in Business, National, Circuits, Real Estate and special sections through 2007.
-Taught news writing, reporting and computer-assisted reporting at the University of Southern California from 2002 to 2009.
+Taught news writing, reporting and editorial data analysis at the University of Southern California from 2002 to 2009.
 Designed the curriculum and served as lead instructor for courses in online writing and data journalism.
 Worked as a contributing editor and writer for Interactive Week magazine, overseeing production of special sections.
 Freelance credits include The Atlantic online, Writer's Digest, Online Journalism Review, Equip, TravelAge West and Red Herring magazine.

 The New York Times on the Web -- May 1996 to July 2000.